arsenijesavic/lieandtheftaspractice.art/src/pages/practice/2019-07-20-lied-to-him-that-i-think-he-has-a-good-idea.md

 authors:
   - author: Lana Pavkov
 ---
-This lie occured in Belgrade, Dorćol, it was Sunday 12.05.2019. at 14:17h
+This lie occured in Belgrade, Dorćol, it was Sunday, May 12th 2019 at 14:17h

 He felt good.